 First appearances of the Torchwood Institute, the parallel-universe Cybermen and the Ood.

-First appearances of Martha, the resurrected Master and the Judoon.
+First appearances of Martha, the resurrected Master, the Judoon and the Weeping Angels.

 The Doctor